+Optional Exercise – using Excel to call the api

-Optionally try the Excel spreadsheet to see how that works if you have Excel on your machine.
+We can also see how we can interact witht the new api form Excel, if you have Excel on your machine.
 Below is what the Excel 2013 version looks like which uses the new Excel add-ins to automatically setup a connection to the API we have and also allows us to use sample data to test.

+From the web services page click on the web service and select the right Excel version for your laptop